Lynwood (WA)

 PROFILE FAQ

-Lynwood has emerging levels of nearby infrastructure activity, ranking in the 38thth percentile nationally
+Lynwood has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this area: Riverton Rise Estate, Canning City Centre Regeneration Program, Wilson Riverfront Masterplan (Canning River Precinct Redevelopment), and Mitchell and Kwinana Freeways Upgrade are key projects, with the following list detailing those most relevant.
+AreaSearch has identified one major project that may affect this region.
+Key projects include Riverton Rise Estate, Canning City Centre Regeneration Program, Wilson Riverfront Masterplan (Canning River Precinct Redevelopment), and Mitchell and Kwinana Freeways Upgrade.
+The following details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.